For Truth Simply Take a 180

 I'm not going to listen to what Nancy Pelosi says when she says, oh, those migrants, they should come down here where they can pick crops.

-And I think you're going to see the first real revolutionary ramifications of new generations of minorities who are going to say, you know what, not this pig.
+And I think you're going to see the first real revolutionary ramifications of new generations of minorities are going to say you know what not this pig i'm not going to do it anymore i'm going to vote my own interests and you may see the republican candidate pick up 40 to 50 percent of the asian and and

-Latino vote, maybe 20 percent of the African American vote, which is going to be very telling and critical given that Joe Biden and the Progressive Party have absolutely alienated the white working class, the chumps, what they call the chumps, the dregs, the losers, the crazies, the the deplorables, the irredeemables, and the clingers, the stuff that Peter semi-fascists.
+latino vote maybe 20 percent of the african-american vote which is going to be very telling and critical given that Joe Biden and the Progressive Party have absolutely alienated the white working class, the chumps, what they call the chumps, the dregs, the losers, the crazies, the deplorables, the irredeemables, and the clingers, the stuff that Peter.

-Yeah, what's semi-fascists of Joe Biden or what Peter Strzok and Lisa Page said smelled of Walmart.
+What's semi-fascists of Joe Biden or what Peter Strzok and Lisa Page said smelled up Walmart.
+Yeah.

 Well, let's, Victor, we got a little time left.

-So, let's let's get you to put on your prognosticator hat, and we'll do that right after these important messages.
+So let's get you to put on your prognosticator hat and we'll do that right after these important messages.

 well, back in 2016, I thought back when you were writing regularly for National Review, and I was, I think I was the publisher then, I may not, you just knocked it out of the park with your political analysis regularly, more so than anyone else, more so than the paid political journalists and pundits.